Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Nitpicks

-These are style issues that I think should be fixed.
+These are misc issues that I think should be fixed.

 - Variable naming is inconsistent.
 - Function naming is inconsistent.
+- Remove all `eval` usage.
+    - Do you *really* need it?
+- Remove all `xargs` usage.
+    - Do you *really* need it?

 ## How does Neofetch differ from Screenfetch?